-As of March 31, 2000, our outstanding convertible securities (other than those relating to the Series A preferred stock), both vested and unvested, were convertible into 4,145,950 shares of common stock at prices ranging from \$1.00 to \$10.00 per share.
-As of March 31, 2000, there were outstanding 575,617 shares of Series A preferred stock and warrants to purchase 117,195 shares of Series A preferred stock, which may be converted into shares of common stock at a conversion rate of 3.27 shares of common stock for each share of Series A preferred stock.
-Exercise of these convertible securities or conversion of the Series A preferred stock into shares of common stock may adversely affect the market price of the common stock as well as the market price of our publicly-traded warrants.
+As of October 30, 2000, our outstanding convertible securities (other than those relating to the Series B and Series A preferred stock), both vested and unvested, were convertible into 4,145,950 shares of common stock at prices ranging from \$1.00 to \$10.00 per share.
+As of October 30, 2000, there were outstanding 689,656 shares of Series B preferred stock, half of which are being held in escrow until certain events have occurred.
+The conversion rate is equal to \$2.90 divided by the conversion price.
+The conversion price per share of Series B preferred stock on any given day is the lower of (1) \$3.00, (2) the average closing bid price of our common stock during the five trading days ending the immediately preceding trading day, or (3) the average of the two lowest closing bid prices on the principal market of the common stock out of 15 trading days immediately prior to conversion.
+As of October 27, 2000, there were outstanding 362,728 shares of Series A preferred stock and warrants to purchase 112,896 shares of Series A preferred stock, which may be converted into shares of common stock at a conversion rate of 3.27 shares of common stock for each share of Series A preferred stock.
+Exercise of these convertible securities may adversely affect the market price of the common stock as well as the market price of our publicly-traded warrants.

-The Certificate of Designations of the Series A preferred stock provides that we may not issue securities that have superior rights to the Series A preferred stock without the consent of the holders of the Series A preferred stock.
-Accordingly, so long as these convertible securities remain unexercised and shares of the Series A preferred stock remain unconverted, the terms under which we could obtain additional funding, if at all, may be adversely affected.
+The Certificate of Designations of the Series B Convertible Preferred stock provides that we may not authorize or issue additional shares of Series A preferred stock or Series B preferred stock or authorize or issue securities that have superior rights to the Series B stock without the consent of at least two-thirds of the outstanding shares of the Series B preferred stock, so long as at least 10% of the Series B preferred stock remains unconverted.
+Accordingly, so long as at least 10% of the Series B preferred stock remains unconverted, the terms under which we could obtain additional funding, if at all, may be adversely affected.